- About Us

 SPRINGFIELD TOWNSHIP, MONTGOMERY COUNTY, PA

-The Springfield Township Board of Commissioners proposes a balanced operating budget for 2019 of $17,469,916 with a real estate tax rate of 4.441 mills and an earned income tax rate of 1.0%.
+The Springfield Township Board of Commissioners adopted a balanced operating budget for 2019 of $17,469,916 with a real estate tax rate of 4.441 mills and an earned income tax rate of 1.0%.

 2019 REAL ESTATE TAX RATE